-Food banks (voedselbanken) are a relatively new concept in the Netherlands, with the first food bank opening in 2002.
-By the end of December 2005, there were more than 40 food banks in the Netherlands after a sharp increase in the number of people looking for support.
+Food banks (voedselbanken) are a relatively new concept in the Netherlands, with the first food bank only opening in 2002.
+By the end of December 2005, there were more than 40 food banks open across the country after a sharp increase in the number of people looking for support.
 By 2006, it was estimated that around 8.000 households relied on the food banks support.
 In 2008, to help deal with the situation, which was exacerbated by the economic crash, the Stichting Voedselbanken Nederland was formed.

 Providing good food for those who need it

 In the Netherlands, it is estimated that more than a million people live below the poverty line.
-The banks work with volunteers to provide free food to those who are temporarily unable to afford it for themselves or their family.
+The banks work with thousands of volunteers to provide free food to those who are temporarily unable to afford it for themselves or their families.
 They look to help these people to enjoy good, healthy food as regularly as possible.
-They help almost 100.000 people every week, that equates to roughly 38.000 households
+They help 120.000 people every week.

 Food banks work with professional care advisors and local organisations to help people become independent.
 They provide relief and support in paying off debts to ensure that no one is perpetually reliant on their support.
 In fact, in the Netherlands, more than half of those who receive support from food banks are independent within a year.